 I would state that corporates whose financial back office is de-centralized are in general more exposed to cybercrime and fraud.
-Since, as a consequence of de-centralization, implementing preventive tools and processes is much more time consuming, and of course costs more money.
-And unfortunately in a de-centralized company it is easier to say it is none of my business how the others are doing this.
-The centralized payment factory can be surprisingly powerful way of mitigating both external and internal payment related risks.
-And of course the most obvious reason is that with the payment factory you are creating a single hub to connect to your banks.
+Since, as a consequence of de-centralization, implementing preventive tools and processes is much more time consuming, and of course, costs more money.
+And unfortunately, in a decentralized company, it is easier to say it is none of my business how the others are doing this.
+The centralized payment factory can be a surprisingly powerful way of mitigating both external and internal payment-related risks.
+And of course, the most obvious reason is that with the payment factory you are creating a single hub to connect to your banks.

 Payment factory will also eliminate the weakness of manual file transfers.
 The safest way is to implement interfaces directly from ERP systems to your payment factory, and secure the material all the way.
-Of course automated file transfers or messaging solutions cost some money, but can you really afford taking the risk of not being compliant with standard security levels?
+Of course, automated file transfers or messaging solutions cost some money, but can you really afford to take the risk of not being compliant with standard security levels?
 Especially since modern tools have brought almost every bank to your reach via SWIFT and other means.

 What comes after the minimum level is reached?

-Taking first steps in mitigating payment related fraud and cybercrime is relatively simple.
-The above mentioned risks are only the top of the iceberg.
+Taking the first steps in mitigating payment related fraud and cybercrime is relatively simple.
+The above-mentioned risks are only the top of the iceberg.
 Therefore I would encourage every corporate to take the step and decide not to allow bad internal processes or inadequate tools that cannot support the industry standard financial processes.

 Jukka Sallinen / OpusCapita

 Jukka Sallinen is a cash management domain expert with a strong hands on background from international and complex payment factory and SWIFT projects.
 Previously Jukka has been working in various R&D roles, focusing on bank and ERP integrations and security topics.
 Jukka holds a Master of Science degree in software engineering and data security.

 Read more blog posts about Payment Fraud Prevention